Visiting & Hiking to the Volcano in Iceland 2022

 In the last weeks of July, Iceland experienced several earthquakes.
 And, on the 3rd of August, a new volcanic eruption began.

-For the first time since last September, when lava stopped running from Fagradalsfjall volcano, magma reached the surface in Geldingadalir valley again and a new volcanic eruption started at 13:18 PM on Wednesday 3rd of August in Iceland.
+For the first time since September 2021, when lava stopped running from Fagradalsfjall volcano, magma reached the surface of Geldingadalir valley again and a new volcanic eruption started at 13:18 PM on Wednesday 3rd of August in Iceland.

 Before last year's Fagradalsfjall volcanic eruption, the inhabitants nearby experienced numbered quakes up to 5.6 on the Richter scale.